 As results of the survey show, majority prefer OPEN captions on a screen as long as they are done well and are easy to read.
 Some people suggested to move captions under or above the image which I also think is a good idea.
 Also, many hearing people said that if captions become more common the more people will get used to them and no longer will find them “distracting.”
 That’s true!

 I suggest you to watch the video by Deafies in Drag called “Worst Closed Caption Device!” to better understand what it’s like to use the cumbersome device.
 The video may be funny but sadly it’s what many deaf and hard of hearing patrons experience frequently when they are forced to use devices.
+I had terrible experience with CaptiView when watching Wonder Woman at a theater last summer.

 Hope the survey will help more people realize how important high quality same language captions are in theaters and why they are easier to watch on the screen than on an individual device.
 A mild annoyance for hearing people (who complain about captions) should not be compared to constant frustrations of deaf and hard of hearing people with the lack of important visual access to aural information.